amytangcodes/employee-timetracker-app/README.md

 # Introduction

-This is a repository of an employee time tracker application using Ruby on Rails and ReactJS.
+This is a repository for an employee time tracker application using Ruby on Rails and ReactJS.

 ## Table of Contents